 - have any other medical conditions

-- are pregnant or planning to become pregnant.
+- are pregnant or plan to become pregnant.
 It is not known if BEVESPI AEROSPHERE may harm your unborn baby.

-- are breastfeeding.
-It is not known if the medicines in BEVESPI AEROSPHERE pass into your breast milk and if they can harm your baby.
+- are breastfeeding or plan to breastfeed.
+It is not known if the medicines, glycopyrrolate and formoterol fumarate, in BEVESPI AEROSPHERE pass into your breast milk and if they can harm your baby.